ejhalpin/tip-calculator/README.md

 - The application should then calculate the amount of tip per table (or per person if the split option is chosen) and return that value to the user.

 #### BONUS:

 - Create a simple UI so that this can be used in a browser
 - Deploy to your favorite hosting service (Heroku, Netlify, etc.)

+# Development Notes

+#### Libraries

+- jQuery for quick and easy scripting
+- font-awesome (which is now a library) for icons
+- google fonts for styling